 College of Science and Health > Student Resources > Office of Advising & Student Services > Pre-Health Advising > Health Careers > Chiropractic

-Chiropractic Medicine is a health profession that focuses on disorders of the musculoskeletal and nervous system.
-Chiropractors (DCs) practice a drug-free, hands-on approach to health care that includes patient examination, diagnosis and treatment.
+Chiropractic medicine is a health profession that focuses on disorders of the musculoskeletal and nervous system.
+Doctors of chiropractic (DCs) practice a drug-free, hands-on approach to health care that includes patient examination, diagnosis and treatment.
 The most common therapeutic procedure performed is spinal manipulation.
 The purpose is to restore joint mobility, spinal alignment, and proper function to the nervous system.

 American Chiropractic Association